schierlm/Oberon-extended-history/README.md

      ORP.Compile ORS.Mod/s ORB.Mod/s ~
      ORP.Compile ORG.Mod/s ORP.Mod/s ~

-Temporarily compile module Disk.Mod with the "old" compiler on the "old" system, so it can be used by the cross-linker ORL on the "old" system (this works, because module ORL only uses procedures Disk.GetSecotr and Disk.PutSector, but does not modify any global variables of module Disk or Kernel).
-Module Disk will be recompiled with the "new" compiler (and for the "new" system) in step 5 below.
+Temporarily compile module Disk.Mod with the "old" compiler on the "old" system, so it can be used by the cross-linker ORL on the "old" system (this works, because module ORL only uses procedures Disk.GetSector and Disk.PutSector).
+Module *Disk* will be recompiled with the "new" compiler (and for the "new" system) in step 5 below.

      ORP.Compile Disk.Mod/s ~

-Compile the remaining modules of the cross-development toolchain
+Compile the remaining modules of the cross-development toolchain (here, *ORL* uses a version of *Disk* for the "old" system!):

      ORP.Compile ORL.Mod/s ORX.Mod/s ORTool.Mod/s ~
      System.Free ORTool ORP ORG ORB ORS ORL ORX ~